 In many cases, a woman will have other symptoms.
 She may mistake these symptoms, which are actually symptoms of an underlying disease, for pregnancy symptoms.
-This is yet another reason it’s so important to see a doctor for a false positive.
+This is yet another reason it’s so important to see a doctor when you get a false positive pregnancy test result.
 For some women, a false positive pregnancy test is the first sign of a serious medical condition.

 Pregnancy tests work using a small strip of chemicals that detect HCG.
 When those chemicals encounter HCG, they change color.
 For the test to work, urine has to move across the strip of chemicals.